After 2 days in Ho Chi Minh City, we headed north to Hoi An!

 Hoi An Ancient Town is a UNESCO World Heritage Site, a well-preserved example of what used to be a major trading port.
 Buildings date back to the 15th century.
-We flew from Saigon to Da Nang and took a cab from Da Nang to Hoi An for roughly $15 for a 40-minute drive.
+We flew from Saigon to Da Nang and took a 40-minute cab ride from Da Nang to Hoi An for roughly $15.

-Upon arrival, we checked in to our hotel, Thanh Van 1 — a decent hotel located only a five-minute walk from the Ancient Town.
-As soon as we dropped our bags, we were off to explore!
+Upon arrival, we checked in to Thanh Van 1 — a decent hotel located a five-minute walk from the Ancient Town.
+As soon as we dropped our bags, we set off to explore!

 Hoi An is a wonderfully beautiful setting that is, unfortunately, tainted by tourism.

-The Ancient Town is lovely — old buildings line the river and everything is illuminated by lanterns.
-When the sun goes down each night, all of the lanterns light up and it is gorgeous and romantic.
+The Ancient Town is lovely — old buildings line the river and lanterns fill the streets.
+When the sun goes down, it is gorgeous and romantic.
 The river lights up with floating paper lanterns with candles inside.
-It’s breathtaking!
-However, the scene is hard to enjoy because of the endless harassment from street vendors.
+However, amidst the beauty there is a lot of harassment from street vendors.

-You can’t make it more than a few steps without a vendor approaching and asking you to buy something or visit his/her shop.
-Often, they do not like it when you say “no, thank you” and they begin following you asking, “why?” or complaining about how it is a slow day and business has not been well and they really need your help.
+You can’t go more than a few steps without a vendor approaching and asking you to buy something or visit their shop.
+Often, they do not like it when you say “no, thank you” and begin following you asking, “why?” or complaining about how it is a slow day, business has not been well and they really need your help.
 I understand everyone is out to make a living as best as they can, but after the 50th encounter, patience wears thin.
 Even if you score a nice patio seat along the river for dinner or drinks, the vendors are not afraid to walk right up to your table.
-I don’t mean to sound bitter, it’s just disappointing that such an incredibly lovely setting can’t be enjoyed without constant harassment.
+My apologies if this sounds bitter, I’m just setting fair expectations.

-Something to note: you are asked to pay an entrance fee of about $5 to get into the Ancient Town, but the ticket is good for your entire stay.
-This was pretty inconsistent — sometimes tickets were checked, sometimes they weren’t; some entry roads had a ticket booth while others did not.
+Note: There is a posted entrance fee of about $5 to get into the Ancient Town, but the ticket is good for your entire stay.
+Ticket checking seemed to be inconsistent; and some entry roads had a ticket booth while others did not.
 If you want to avoid the $5 fee, it’s doable.
-However, they say the proceeds go toward the preservation of the Ancient Town and its attractions, so we had no issue with the small fee.
+However, they say proceeds go toward the preservation of the Ancient Town and its attractions, so we had no issue paying the small fee.

 On our first day in Hoi An we enjoyed lunch at Morning Glory restaurant, which I had seen recommended by a few different blogs.
 It was great, so I wanted to give it a shout-out as well!